Self-Leadership · You Were Never Series

 None of that is aggression.
 Aggression is when you try to take up more space than the situation calls for at someone else's expense.
 Taking up the space that is genuinely yours is not aggression.
 It is presence.
 And presence is something the people worth being around can handle without needing you to manage it for them.

 The rooms that only work because you have made yourself smaller for them are not places where you belong.
 They are places where your edited version is tolerated.
 That is worth knowing.
-It is not a reason to leave immediately or to start performing loudly in the other direction.
-It is a reason to stop measuring your belonging by whether you are accepted in rooms that were never built for what you actually are.
+Waiting for those rooms to grant you permission to be fully present is not a reason to leave immediately or to start performing loudly in the other direction.
+It is a reason to build self acceptance somewhere more honest, and to stop measuring your belonging by whether you are accepted in rooms that were never built for what you actually are.

 Think about the last time you felt genuinely comfortable in a room without adjusting yourself for it.
 What was different about that situation?
 And what does that tell you about what you have been settling for in the rooms where you consistently shrink?